OpenCyphal/public_regulated_data_types/reg/udral/README.md

 data transfer capability is at this level or higher (this includes, for example, UAVCAN/UDP over Ethernet, UAVCAN/CAN over CAN FD, UAVCAN/serial over RS-422 or USB, etc).

+Note that UAVCAN v1 allows integrators to selectively disable irrelevant publications by reconfiguring the appropriate port-ID registers (`uavcan.pub.*.id`), which is a powerful bandwidth management tool.

 Applications relying on Classic CAN (maximum data rate 1 Mbps, MTU 8 bytes) can still deploy these network services, but the designer needs to be aware that most transfers will be multi-frame transfers and the resulting bus utilization may be comparatively high.